BHP has a long-standing commitment to transparency.

 We have prepared ‘Our payments to governments’ in our Report in accordance with the UK Regulations which implement the EU Accounting Directive.
 We also support the Australian Voluntary Tax Transparency Code with which our Report complies.

-This included payments to suppliers, wages and benefits for our more than 62,000 employees and contractors, dividends, taxes and royalties, and US$77.1 million voluntarily invested in social projects across our host communities.
+This included payments to suppliers, wages and benefits for our more than 72,000 employees and contractors, dividends, taxes and royalties, and US$93.5 million voluntarily invested in social projects in communities around the world.

-In FY2018, our tax, royalty and other payments to governments totalled US$7.8 billion.
-Our global adjusted effective tax rate was 31.4 per cent.
-Once royalties are included, our rate increases to 39.9 per cent.
+In FY2019, our tax, royalty and other payments to governments totalled US$9.1 billion.
+Our global adjusted effective tax rate was 36 per cent.
+Once royalties are included, our rate increases to 44.7 per cent.

 Our approach to tax